-Two of the seven phases of the Assembly election in Uttar Pradesh (UP), where 140 out of the state's 403 constituencies went to the polls, have been held on 11 and 15 February 2017.2 Since the Election Commission (EC) on 4 January 2017 announced the election schedule,3 political developments in the state have been moving at a rapid pace.
-While the contest still remains a triangular one between the Samajwadi Party (SP), the Bharatiya Janata Party (BJP) and the
+Two of the seven phases of the Assembly election in Uttar Pradesh (UP), where 140 out of the State's 403 constituencies went to the polls, have been held on 11 and 15 February 2017.2 Since the Election Commission (EC) on 4 January 2017 announced the election schedule,3 political developments in the State have been moving at a rapid pace.
+While the contest still remains a triangular one between the Samajwadi Party (SP), the Bharatiya Janata Party (BJP) and the Bahujan Samaj Party (BSP), the SP is in a stronger position than it was earlier.
+The primary

-1 Dr Ronojoy Sen is Senior Research Fellow and Lead (Politics and Governance) at the Institute of South Asian Studies (ISAS), an autonomous research institute at the National University of Singapore (NUS), and at the Asia Research Institute at the NUS.
+1 Dr Ronojoy Sen is Senior Research Fellow and Research Lead (Politics and Governance) at the Institute of South Asian Studies (ISAS), an autonomous research institute at the National University of Singapore (NUS), and at the Asia Research Institute at the NUS.
 He can be contacted at isasrs@nus.edu.sg.
-The author bears responsibility for the facts cited and opinions expressed in this paper.
+The author bears full responsibility for the facts cited and opinions expressed in this paper.

-$^{^2}$ The voter turnout for the first phase, where 73 constituencies went to the polls, was 64%.
+2 The voter turnout for the first phase, where 73 constituencies went to the polls, was 64% and for the second phase, where 67 constituencies went to polls, it was marginally higher at 65%.